rstacruz/uflux/README.md

 ### Actions

-No actions, just emit directly on your main dispatcher.
+To fire an action, just emit directly on your main dispatcher.
+No need for action methods.

 ```js
 App.emit('list:add')
 ```

 ### React

+You can connect a react Component to a store using `connectToStores()`.
+The state of the store will be available as properties (`this.props`).

 ```js
 const ListView = React.createClass({